 “Cashew later,” Papa Smurf chuckled as he headed down the street.

-“Keep those tights bright,” responded Charlie Brown, briefly departing from his natural demeanor.
+“Keep those tights white,” responded Charlie Brown, briefly departing from his natural demeanor.

 He liked the old man.
 He’d make it work.
 First on his list: Sending his dog to obedience school.